Ganem W. Washburn

-Ganem W. Washburn (October 29, 1823 – October 7, 1907) was an American lawyer, judge, and politician.
-He was a Wisconsin Circuit Court Judge for 15 years, and served two years in the Wisconsin State Senate.
+Ganem W. Washburn (October 29, 1823 – October 7, 1907) was an American lawyer, politician, and Wisconsin pioneer.
+He was a Wisconsin circuit court judge for 6 years, and served two years in the Wisconsin Senate, representing Winnebago County.
 His name is sometimes incorrectly abbreviated "Geo.
 W. Washburn" in historical documents.

 Biography

-Born in Livermore, Maine, Washburn was the son of Reuel Washburn, a Maine legislator, and cousin of Israel Washburn, Jr., the 29th Governor of Maine.
+Born in Livermore, Maine, Washburn was the son of Reuel Washburn, a Maine legislator, and cousin of Israel Washburn Jr., the 29th Governor of Maine.
 Washburn graduated from Bowdoin College in 1845.
-He then studied law with his father and his cousin Israel Washburn, Jr., in Orono, Maine.
+He then studied law with his father and his cousin Israel Washburn in Orono, Maine.
 He was admitted to the Maine bar in 1847 and then moved to Oshkosh, Wisconsin Territory, where he continued to practice law.
 In 1859 and 1860, Washburn served in the Wisconsin State Senate.
-From 1861 to 1864, Washburn served as Winnebago County court judge.
-From 1864 to 1879, Washburn served as a Wisconsin Circuit Court judge.
-In 1879, Washburn resigned from the bench because of impaired hearing.
-Washburn then supervised his real estate holdings and his farm.
-Washburn died suddenly of heart failure at his home in Oshkosh, Wisconsin.
+From 1861 to 1864, Washburn served as probate judge of Winnebago County.